Creepy-crawlies (New Zealand)

 Museum of New Zealand: Te Papa Collections

-Collections Online has information on almost 800,000 artworks, objects and specimens from Te Papa’s collections.
+Collections Online have information on almost 800,000 artworks, objects and specimens from Te Papa’s collections.
 There’s also a wealth of information on related people, places, topics, species and research from Te Papa.

 To search the website:

-- Enter your keywords eg 'spiders' into the search bar at the top of the page.
+• Enter the keyword 'spiders' into the search bar at the top of the page.

-- This will bring up a range of results such as this page on Spiders.
+• This will bring up a results about Spiders.

 Books